Reviews

 “Dr. Trout illuminates the intricate bond between people and their animal companions in a manner that you’ll find as interesting as you do touching.”

-—Allen M. Schoen, MS, DVM, author of Kindred Spirits: How the Remarkable Bond Between Humans and Animals Can Change the Way We Live
+—Allen M. Schoen, MS, DVM, author of Kindred Spirits:

 “Read this book, laugh, cry, and share widely.
 It’s that enlightening and important.”

-—Marc Bekoff, author of The Emotional Lives of Animals and Animals Matter, and editor of the Encyclopedia of Human-Animal Relationships
+—Marc Bekoff, author of The Emotional Lives of Animals

 “With equal parts, wit, wisdom and great kindness, Dr. Trout offers a rare look into the mind and heart of a remarkable man.
 He is the vet every animal owner wants and the advocate every animal deserves when it comes to facing the complexities and often expensive options of diagnostics and treatment.
 This is a man who loves his job and everyone benefits; the animals in his care, their often lovable but sometimes infuriating owners and lastly, the reader who is lucky enough to go along for the literary ride.”